Coxsackie infection and your baby

 - Pink eye (also called conjunctivitis).
 This is an eye infection that can cause redness, swelling, itching, burning and discharge in the eye.

-Coxsackie infection sometimes causes more serious infections, especially in newborns.
+Coxsackie infection sometimes causes more serious health conditions, especially in newborns.
 These include:

 - Encephalitis.
 This is swelling of the brain.
 It sometimes leads to brain damage and death.